 How much does it cost?

 For most of our members the weekly union fee reflects the reality that their income can vary pay to pay.
-The fee is 1.1% of your wage with a minimum of $2 a week and a maximum of $6 a week.
+The fee for members covered by a union agreement is 1.2% of your wage with a minimum of $2 a week and a maximum of $6.75 a week.
 If your pay goes down, so does your union fee.